 We teamed up with Organised Life to hear their advice on how to declutter and organise your clothes to give you a dream wardrobe.

 Everyone’s perfect wardrobe is different, isn’t it?
 Well yes and no. Whilst details vary in our experience at Organised Life many peoples’ visions are remarkably similar.
-They tend to centre around these things:
+They tend to centre on these things:

 Simple really is better!

 The first step in planning a fabulous new wardrobe is to declutter your clothes and accessories so you know what you need to store.
 For many people decluttering your clothes sounds like quite a scary process.
 It can feel like it will leave you with nothing to wear.
 In fact, whilst it will leave you with a less in your wardrobe you’ll have more that you actually use.